singhsduos/10DaysofStatistics-/README.md

 # Note

-Before attempting these question, you should have basic knowledge of any programming language and mathematics.
+Before attempting these question, you should have basic knowledge of any programming language, mathematics, data structure and algorithms.